hobin2017/LeetCode/README.md

 # LeetCode
-By using Python, the best solution should be one line.
+In my opinion, the best solution should be one line and does not use third-party package (using standard operations instead).